GhayathAlobaidi/Data-Pipeline--Twitter-Analysis/README.md

 <img width="1680" alt="Lambda 4" src="https://user-images.githubusercontent.com/37382927/97771357-2bdcc680-1af9-11eb-958c-94c27fa8ca47.png">

-5. Setup AWS Kinesis Firehose
+5. Setup AWS Kinesis Firehose: <br>

     - If you recall in Step 2 in streaming-twitter.py, there is a variable in the script called <i>DeliveryStreamName</i>.
 The variable points to <i>twitter-stream</i> which is the same name that we are going to name this Kinesis Firehose.
 Otherwise, the Python script in Step 2 will not work since it will call on a Kinesis stream that is nonexistent or with a different name.
     - Use Lambda function in step 4 as its "Data Transformation." <br>